On the Ability of Transformers to Verify Plans: Experiments

 \textbf{Setup:} We use the GPT-2 architecture with APE and pre-layer normalization, and train it with the standard causal language modeling objective.
 The initial state, plan, goal, and a verdict token indicating plan validity (`correct'/`incorrect'), each separated by a custom delimiter form our inputs: { } where $V$ refers to the verdict label.
 We train on plans of 11--100 actions and validate on 101--200 actions (length here refers to the number of actions in $\pi$, not tokens).
 The numbers of objects in {\colors} and {\grippers} grow with plan length, whereas {\lightsout} has a fixed number of objects.
 We use a fixed number of objects for {\lightsout} to show that our negative result regarding conditional effects holds even in the setting described in Theorem~\ref{thm:fixed_universe_results}, whereas the increased number of objects in the other domains helps validate the positive results regarding well-formedness and being delete-free, as described in Theorem~\ref{thm:gen_variable_universe}.
 We use four random seeds and select the best checkpoint on a held out validation set.
 At test time, the verdict token is omitted for the model to generate it.
 We evaluate on both in-distribution (ID, lengths 11--100) and out-of-distribution (OOD, lengths 101--200) test sets.

-\textbf{Results:} Our experiments (Figure~\ref{fig:results-summary}) are consistent with our theory.
+\textbf{Results:} Our experiments (Figure~\ref{fig:results-summary}) corroborate our theory.
 For {\lightsout}, we observe a sharp contrast: the conditional effects formulation yields chance-level performance even on a \emph{fixed} set of objects, whereas the well-formed variant generalizes perfectly despite having an exponential action space, corroborating Theorem~\ref{thm:fixed_universe_results}.
-Furthermore, our models successfully generalize to \emph{longer plans} and \emph{more objects} in {\grippers} and {\colors} as predicted by Theorem~\ref{thm:gen_variable_universe}.
-Specifically, the well-formed variants of both domains—as well as the delete-free variant of {\grippers} (all in $\in \infrasp$)—achieve high accuracy, while for the STRIPS variant of {\colors} ($\notin \infrasp$), the performance dips.
-Overall, generalization succeeds where $\infrasp$ membership holds and fails otherwise.\footnote{Our code is available at: \url{https://github.com/coli-saar/transformers_plan_verification}}
+Our models successfully generalize to \emph{longer plans} and \emph{more objects} in {\grippers} and {\colors} as predicted by Theorem~\ref{thm:gen_variable_universe}.
+Specifically, the well-formed variants of both—as well as the delete-free variant of {\grippers} (all in $\in \infrasp$)—achieve high accuracy, while for the STRIPS variant of {\colors} ($\notin \infrasp$), the performance dips.
+We disentangle the effects of object-count growth and plan-length growth in Figure~\ref{fig:ablation}, by varying either the number of objects or the plan length and keeping the other fixed.
+The same pattern holds: well-formed and delete free variants do show generalization for \colors\ and \grippers, where as the STRIPS variant for \colors\ declines when either of the objects or plan length increases.
+Overall, generalization succeeds where $\infrasp$ membership holds and fails otherwise. \footnote{Our code is available at: \url{https://github.com/coli-saar/transformers_plan_verification}}